Your Career and ... Grief?

 Most of them say something like, "I have no idea where this is coming from!
 Why does this always happen with you?"

-Then later, when they're crushing their goals left and right, they credit their success to the time they spent FEELING and HONORING their emotions.
+Then later, when they're crushing their goals left and right, they credit their success to the time they spent feeling and honoring their emotions.

 We need more spaces to truly, freely grieve without judgment.